kbolton-lab/ch-toolkit/README.md

 # CHIP Toolkit

-A collection of utilities and tools used in the CHIP pipeline.
+A collection of utilities and tools used in the Clonal Hematopoiesis of Indeterminate Potential (CHIP) pipeline.
 More details coming soon!

 ## Database Management